dunhamsj/AstroStatisticsWorkshop/README.md

 # AstroStatisticsWorkshop
-A Jupyter Notebook containing my notes from a week-long workshop in statistics for Astronomers.
+A Jupyter Notebook containing my notes from a week-long workshop in statistics for Astronomers